biotope/biotope-element/docs/component.md

 <my-button></my-button>
 ```

-__Note 📝:__ Passing non-string attributes through the shorhand notation we provide is possible,
+__📝 Note:__ Passing non-string attributes through the shorhand notation we provide is possible,
 however they will not be printed in the HTML - instead, they will just be passed to the props.
 You
 can learn more about props in the next section.

 ## Props
 Since attributes are the main API for passing information to your component, we decided to add props
 to our components to simplify and streamline this process.
 This means that, props are the result of
 picking and parsing of all the attributes of the component.
-This is only efficient though if the
+However, this is only efficient if the
 component knows which attributes to watch and which ones to ignore.

 A prop change will always trigger a new render.
-If we take the example above and add a new "greet"
+Consider this next example component, with a "greet"
-attribute to the component, we can customize the greeting message the component outputs by accessing
+attribute.
+We can customize the greeting message the component outputs by sending it through that
-that same prop.
+same attribute and accessing it in the prop.

 ```javascript
 // my-button.js